jadeynryan/pdxrconf.github.io/content/pages/venue.md

   <h3>Parking</h3>

+  <h4>Friday workshops</h4>

   There is paid parking for $21/day under building C as indicated in the above map.
-There is additional parking under building F but this is mostly limited to patient and employees of UW.
+Additionally, there is paid street parking in the area with 10-hour areas on 8th Ave N.

+  <h4>Saturday conference</h4>

+  **There is no parking at UW SLU on weekends.** Amazon offers free parking at its South Lake Union buildings on weekends including [Obidos/Rufus](https://maps.app.goo.gl/SUAwukzyMQ2hLuVJA) and [Ruby/Dawson](https://maps.app.goo.gl/ewJ8QM2GAVVWKGoS9).
+Both are a < 10-minute walk from the conference.
 Additionally, there is paid street parking in the area with 10-hour areas on 8th Ave N.

   <br>